Henri Matisse

 -

-The chapel, where blue, yellow, and green light stream into a white space, is described as the perfect form of "spiritual space created by color."
+The chapel, where blue, yellow, and green light streams into a white space, is considered the perfect form of a "spiritual space created through color."

 This was not merely religious architecture, but the crystallization of "light and harmony" that Matisse pursued throughout his life.

-Matisse also left important achievements in the field of printmaking.
+Matisse also made significant contributions to the field of printmaking.

 Especially in: